nooralddenshamroukh/Smart-Inventory-Manager/README.md

 # 🛒 Smart Inventory Manager

-A responsive inventory management system built using **HTML, CSS, and Vanilla JavaScript**.
+An inventory management system built using **HTML, CSS, and Vanilla JavaScript**.
 This web app allows you to add, update, search, and manage products directly in the browser with **local storage support** — no backend required.

 ---